How to avoid travel insurance claim rejections

 If you need to make a claim on your travel insurance, you should do this as soon as possible.

 Some insurers require you to make a claim within a certain timeframe so check your policy to make sure you don’t miss this.

 If you do miss the deadline, you’ll need to provide evidence as to why there was a delay.

 Your insurer might reject your claim if you:

-If you think your claim was rejected unfairly, you can make a complaint in writing to the insurer and state how you would like it resolved.
+If you think your claim was rejected unfairly, the first thing you’ll need to do is make a complaint in writing directly to the insurer and state how you’d like it resolved.

-Most insurers will cover your medical treatment if you catch Covid abroad, but it’s far less likely you’ll be covered for additional accommodation and repatriation costs if you’re not ill but have to quarantine abroad.
+Most insurers will cover your medical treatment if you catch Covid-19 abroad, but you’re far less likely to be covered for additional accommodation and repatriation costs if you’re not ill but have to quarantine abroad.

 Doubling up on cover can complicate the claims process.

 It’s not a good idea to double-insure, but it’s easy to do it by mistake.
-For example, you might have travel insurance cover through your bank, and a more extensive policy that you bought yourself.
+For example, you might have travel insurance cover through your bank, which provides a more extensive policy than the one you bought yourself.

 You won’t be compensated twice, so it’s best to only contact one provider to make the claim but you must make sure that the insurer is aware that you have another policy.
 Your first insurer will get in touch with the second provider on your behalf to decide how to resolve the claim.